What to do if a Personal Representative is not Fulfilling Their Duty?

 The process of administering your loved one’s estate can not only be difficult but also time consuming.
 Make sure you’re fulfilling your duties and instruct a solicitor to provide you with the correct guidance.

-Our legal team of experts at Kew law can provide you with the correct guidance to ensure you fulfil your required duties as a personal representative, or we can advise on how to have a personal representative removed.
+Our legal team of solicitors at Kew law can provide you with the correct guidance to ensure you fulfil your required duties as a personal representative, or we can advise on how to have a personal representative removed.